Peterfavour/Peterfavour/README.md

 Okwe Peter Onda @Peterfavour
 - I am a graphic designer and writer.
-A creative director of my team, a group focusing on positive contribution to the society with amazing, compelling, and appealing designing and writing
+A creative director of my team, a group focusing on positive contribution to the society with compelling, and appealing designing and writing
 -  We are interested in Graphics design and Writing
 - We are good with leadership and always improving on team scaling
 - We are your best plug, and we are committed to assisting in growing your brand.